 - If it is art, who is the artist?
 The chimpanzee?
 The museum?
 The zoo staff who had the original idea?
 Explain.

 This is a great question with no real answer.
-It calls to mind question of intent.
+It calls to mind questions of intent.
 Can a chimpanzee intend to make art or is he or she just playing with the supplies?
 Is art about the final product, or is it about the idea?
 If it is about the idea, wouldn’t that make the artist the zoo worker?

 I just found out you can buy prints of Chimpanzee art here at the Humane Society website!
 So cool.
 Proceeds from that sale go to support chimpanzee sanctuaries.
 This is not an affiliate link.
 It’s just neat.